Access your Infrastructure with Machine ID | Teleport

 Resource Access

-- Server Access: How to use Machine ID to access servers via SSH.
+- SSH servers: How to use Machine ID to access servers via SSH.

-- Kubernetes Access: How to use Machine ID to access Kubernetes clusters.
+- Kubernetes clusters: How to use Machine ID to access Kubernetes clusters.

 Specific Tools